 Waste is easy to spot when you see trash cans full of excess trimming or pans of unconsumed food.
 Fixing the problem starts by knowing why waste is happening and making changes at the pre-consumer level.
 Whether yours is a senior community, independent living, long-term care, or an acute care kitchen, there are some common areas to examine.

 Are you buying the right products?

-A great example is condiments and beverages, according to Maria DeNicola, a Gordon Food Service Business Solutions Specialist.
+A great example is condiments and beverages, according to Maria DeNicola, a Gordon Food Service Sales Manager.
 “What a lot of communities and hospitals do is throw everything on the tray—sugar, salt, pepper, ketchup, coffee, juice, milk, teabags—whether you asked for it or not,” she says, “It’s amazing how much condiments cost over time when you just throw out what doesn’t get used.”